-Once your unwanted materials enter MIRA's Connecticut Solid Waste System, materials that have been collected for recycling go to our recycling facility where they are sorted, processed and sent to manufacturers.
-Other materials are used to generate enough renewable energy to power more than 35,000 Connecticut homes.
+Once your unwanted materials enter MIRA's Connecticut Solid Waste System, materials that have been collected for recycling go to a recycling facility where they are sorted, processed and sent to manufacturers.
+Waste materials are either sent to facilities that generate renewable energy or shipped to regional landfills.

 At MIRA, we take stuff you no longer want so it can be made into things you use every day.
 We process your recyclables at our facility, then ship them to manufacturers to make new products for your home or business.
 And the other materials that you discard are used to generate renewable energy for the region.